bollineni-create/projectdowntowntampa-ios/README.md

 - Added Notes function for CounterView
 - Can now add notes for each location
 - Updated DataView to show data by location to keep it concise
-- Added dummy voice recording and image input for each location .. to be added
+- Added dummy voice recording and image input for each location ..
+TBA

 1.2.2
 - Locations and Donation Page Overhaul